axule/AxuLePHP/README.md

-AxuLePHP
+What is AxuLePHP?
 ========

-AxuLe's Open Source PHP Framework
+AxuLePHP is an Open Source Application Development PHP Framework.
+It's purpose it to create application much faster with a ready to use modules.